 - 1. Meadowlark Savings Pledge: offers any Nebraska child born on or after January 1, 2021, \$50 to the beneficiary's NEST 529 - 2.
-Low-Income Matching Scholarship: provides matching scholarships to eligible low-income beneficiaries of the NEST 529 - 3.
-Employer Matching Contribution: provides payments to an employer who matches contributions into an employee's NEST 529 - Encourage Nebraska families to invest and save funds to offset the future costs of postsecondary education by participating in the NEST 529 program.
+Low-Income Matching Scholarship: provides matching scholarships to eligible low-income beneficiaries of the NEST 529 - Employer Matching Contribution: provides payments to an employer who matches contributions into an employee's NEST 529 - Encourage Nebraska families to invest and save funds to offset the future costs of postsecondary education by participating in the NEST 529 program.

-DIVERSITY DEMOGRAPHIC REPRESENTATION
+DEMOGRAPHIC REPRESENTATION

-The demographics of Nebraska's population is becoming more diverse changing each year, with growing The numbers of residents who identify as Hispanic, African-American, Native American, Asian, or with more than one racial/ethnic category is growing.
-The changing demographics of the state are also reflected in the increasingly diverse student bodies of the campuses, yet and issues and barriers to higher education-either real or perceived-still exist for many in these population groups.
+The demographics of Nebraska are changing each year.
+The number of residents who identify as Hispanic, African-American, Native American, Asian, or with more than one racial/ethnic category is growing.
+The changing demographics of the state are also reflected in the campuses, and issues and barriers to higher education-either real or perceived-still exist for many in these population groups.
 This is especially true for low-income and first-generation college students.
 Overcoming these barriers will benefit these students and their families as well as the state by increasing the numbers of Nebraska citizens who have the education and training needed to contribute to the state's economic and social well-being.

 Campuses must also be aware of the special needs of students with disabilities and of returning and first-time adult students.
-As institutions have become more accessible and accommodating to special-needs students and more flexible in scheduling for non-traditional age students, these students' numbers have also increased, adding to the diversity variety of perspectives and backgrounds reflected on the campuses.
+As institutions have become more accessible and accommodating to special-needs students and more flexible in scheduling for non-traditional age students, these students' numbers have also increased, adding to the variety of perspectives and backgrounds reflected on the campuses.

-- Support existing programs and undertake new initiatives to support student success for all students. equity and promote diversity within the institutions' student bodies. - Assure that all students, including students of color and non-traditional-age students, of any age or experience, are welcomed and integrated into campus life and have opportunities to succeed. - Increase efforts to recruit and retain a diverse student body that reflects all Nebraskans.
+- Support existing programs and undertake new initiatives to support student success for all students. - Assure that all students, of any age or experience, are welcomed and integrated into campus life and have opportunities to succeed. - Increase efforts to recruit and retain a student body that reflects all Nebraskans. - Implement programs and allocate resources toward the goal of increasing degree completion rates.

-- Implement programs and allocate resources toward the goal of increasing degree completion rates of underrepresented populations. - Use NWERS and existing databases and indicators to track the progress of all students underrepresented population groups in higher education in areas such as enrollment, retention, and completion. - Implement Maintain initiatives to eliminate discrimination and harassment, support equity, and promote diversity within student bodies, faculty, and staff. - Provide virtually universal access at community colleges, which will provide educational opportunities ranging from foundations course work to technical and academic transfer programs. - Assure that campuses are accessible to students with disabilities. - Provide flexible hours and daytime and evening classes to meet the scheduling needs of students, particularly of working adults enrolled on a part-time basis. - Target recruitment plans to attract students of color and other underrepresented students to the campuses and help prepare them for college. - Actively recruit faculty and student role models for the new student populations so that as many students as possible see persons like themselves in a variety of responsible, admirable positions, particularly for women and minorities in fields in which they are often under-represented, such as mathematics, science, and engineering. - Support special activities, such as mentoring programs and peer counseling, that help first-generation college students, non-traditional age students, and students from historically underrepresented populations succeed in the campus environment. - Provide campus resources or partner with community resources, such as childcare providers, that allow students who are parents to make timely progress toward program completion. - Promote an awareness and appreciation of cultural and racial diversity the varied perspectives and backgrounds reflected in Nebraska and the world through curriculum and student campus activities. - Encourage the allocation of state funds for achievement of these objectives.
+- Use NSWERS and existing databases and indicators to track the progress of all students in higher education in areas such as enrollment, retention, and completion. - Maintain initiatives to eliminate discrimination and harassment within student bodies, faculty, and staff. - Provide virtually universal access at community colleges, which will provide educational opportunities ranging from foundations course work to technical and academic transfer programs. - Assure that campuses are accessible to students with disabilities. - Provide flexible hours and daytime and evening classes to meet the scheduling needs of students, particularly of working adults enrolled on a part-time basis. - Support activities, such as mentoring programs and peer counseling, that help students succeed in the campus environment. - Provide campus resources or partner with community resources, such as childcare providers, that allow students who are parents to make timely progress toward program completion. - Promote awareness and appreciation of the varied perspectives and backgrounds reflected in Nebraska and the world through curriculum and student campus activities.